Comp-UFSCar/computer-graphics/pixel-painter/README.md

 ### Implementing new drawings

-Classes inside the package `org.CG.drawings` are automatically scanned and loaded for usage.
+Classes inside the package `org.pixelpainter.drawing.shapes` are automatically scanned and loaded for usage.
 To implement new drawings, simply declare a new class in the package, extend `Drawing` and implement its abstract methods.